elliotwutingfeng/NUSCSMODS/_posts/CS2106/2020-01-21-cs2106-lecture-2-process-abstraction.md

 **Copy on write**

-- Duplicate a memory location when it is written to
-IF i have a parent data, and i want to copy the child data but do not actually want to copy.
+- Duplicate a memory location when it is written to *IF i have a parent data, and i want to copy the child data but do not actually want to copy.
 I want the child pointer to point to the same location.
 I am going to share this obj until one of them tries to modify.
-ONLY then, they will have individual copies.
+ONLY then, they will have individual copies.*

-This is to make fork a lightweight process
+This is to make fork a lightweight process (Attempt)

 Note:
 - Memory is org into mem pages